 “Juried” – all artworks submitted are reviewed by a judge, who selects the show (accepts or rejects the artwork submitted) and then selects winners.

-Non-judged monthly exhibitions and shows are held at VAS Gallery, VAS Art Center and at Continuing Shows at various locations throughout the greater Vienna area.
-The VAS Art Center also has judged exhibitions.
+Non-judged bi-monthly exhibitions and shows are held at the VAS Art Center, the VAS Gallery, and at Continuing Shows at various locations throughout the greater Vienna area.
 Sales at all venues include a 25% commission to VAS and sitting time is required.
 If you sell your artwork within 60 days after participating in any exhibition or show, it is your obligation to mail a check for the 25% commission to the VAS Treasurer.

 VAS Art Center Director- Lu Cousins (703) 319-3971

 1950 Gallows Road, Suite 420, Vienna, VA 22182

 3079 Nutley St., Pan Am Shopping Center, Vienna, VA 22031

 Patrick Henry Library